 Development charges

-At least every ten years, the City conducts a development charges background study to forecast the city’s future residential and non-residential growth to determine infrastructure needs and costs.
-This information is used to calculate the amount of money that new development needs to pay in order to cover new infrastructure and services.
+At least every ten years, the City conducts a development charges background study to forecast the City’s future residential and non-residential growth to determine infrastructure needs and costs.
+This information is used to calculate development charges and enacted in a DC By-law.
+The City is in the process of implementing a new DC Background Study and By-law, with a target effective date of January 1, 2028.

-The City of London does not currently have any related educational development charges.
+The City of London currently does not have any community benefit charges or educational development charges (EDC).

 DC Rate Information